8 Eating Disorder Resources To Support Recovery

 If you are struggling with an eating disorder, you know it is about much more than food and body image dysmorphia.
 Eating disorders are intricate mental health issues that typically require the help of qualified medical and psychological healthcare providers to overcome.

-An estimated 28 million people in the United States alone have an eating disorder now or have had one in the past.
+An estimated 28 million people in the United States alone have an eating disorder now or have had one in the past, and the rise of social media has only expanded the susceptible population.
 It’s no surprise that there is a massive need for recovery resources in this area.
 Friends and family are essential, but they can only help so much.

 If you are here to find help, and this is the first step of your journey, you should be proud!
 It’s not easy to admit you need help.